deanishe/zothero/README.md

 Configuration
 -------------

-The workflow partly manages its own configuration, but you may need to use the [workflow configuration sheet][conf-sheet] if you don't use Zotero 5's default data directory.
+The workflow partly manages its own configuration with the keyword `zotconf`, but you may need to use the [workflow configuration sheet][conf-sheet] if you don't use Zotero 5's default data directory.

 <a name="zotero-data"></a>